 Building Blocks Geography: Earth’s Processes and Changes

 This is masterful!
 I just can’t gush enough about how well this covers this topic.
-The author’s rearrangement of the sequence is really sensible.
 All the concepts and explanations are clear, concise, and flow well into those that follow.
 I like the use of questions to the reader—engaging readers even more!
 I like the choice of “guest characters.”
 And the first-person story-telling is very effective.
 The characters and their actions are delightful—and give life while adding meaning to the topics on each page.
 The images chosen for insertion are good additions.
 It’s just wonderfully put together.
 I had such fun going through this.
 Alex obviously has a strong science expertise along with the writing and creative skills.

 Editor at World Book